bgdnrvsky/niny/README.md

 - Command **"type"** for **getting type** of last element in stack, **appends the result to end of the stack**, **requires at least 1 element in stack**.

-  *Note: "type" removes the elements beign operated on.*
+  *Note: "type" removes the elements being operated on.*

   *Note: the output has string type*